Chuo-ku Tourism Association Official Blog

 >>About this blog

-The back of the Tokyo Sky Tree grew, and it became visible from Kachidokibashi through the Shinkawa building.
+The back of Tokyo Skytree stretched, and it became visible from Kachidokibashi over the Shinkawa building.

-(The middle of the photo is the left side of Chuo-ohashi Bridge.
-I'm sorry that it's hard to see.
+(In the middle of the photo, it is on the left side of Chuo-ohashi Bridge.
+I'm sorry it's hard to see.

 Now you can see it from all six bridges of the Sumida River over Chuo-ku.